ianjchadwick/EC530_Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/13345034/171971102-127274b6-a012-46b9-8606-7506f54030b9.png)

 ### Measurements
-These endpoints allow a user with the "patient" role to enter in measurements and readings for height and weight, temperature, blood pressure and blood glucose.
+These endpoints in measurements.py and views.py allow a user with the "patient" role to enter in measurements and readings for height and weight, temperature, blood pressure and blood glucose.

 #### /measurement
 - The main measurement page that displays the user's most recent measurements for each of the different types (height and weight, temperature, etc.).
 This page also has the links to the other pages for recording measurements and readings.